Zoe Brock: Learn From Every Person

 How did you become interested in food?

 I cooked with my dad growing up.
-When I went to college at Texas A&M University, I studied Health.
+When I went to college at Texas A&M University, I studied Health and Psychology.
 I want to use both degrees in my future to make delicious food that is not just good for you, but is beneficial.

 Why did you choose the CIA?